Oichkatzelesfrettschen/harvey/README.md

 # Harvey Build Instructions

 This repository contains a small subset of the Harvey OS utilities.
-The `.codex/setup.sh` script installs toolchains and QEMU packages required for cross development.
+The `.codex/setup.sh` script automatically installs the toolchains, QEMU and the Bochs emulator along with other packages required for cross development.
 After the dependencies are installed run `make` to build the utilities under the `modern` directory.

 Before committing changes, run `pre-commit` to execute formatters and `clang-tidy` checks.
 The `.codex/setup.sh` script installs the required